jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 ![Monthly Usage](/assets/images/post2_monthly_usage_TOU.png)

-The next thing I noticed is how small of a fraction the peak electricity usage represented.
+The next thing I noticed is how small of a fraction the peak electricity usage represented - 15%.
 This reflects: (1) only 4 months include peak times, (2) those times are only 6 out of 24 hours a day and (3) weekends are excluded entirely.
 I also expect that many customers cool their houses to a lower temperature than 80 &deg;F during the afternoon hours.

-In any event, despite Peak usage costing 2.5x the fixed-rate plan per kWh (and off-peak reflecting only a 30% discount), it happened that I would have been several hundred dollars better off by enrolling in the TOU plan.
-And better off still had I the incentive to be more conscious of my thermostat between 1 and 7pm on Summer weekdays.
+But because Peak electricity costs a ~150% premium to the fixed-rate plate, while off-peak reflects only a 35% discount, the 15%-85% split between peak and off-peak consumption would have resulted in a relatively modest improvement had I used the TOU plan rather than the fixed plan.
+However, I would have likely been better off still in the TOU plan had I the incentive to be more conscious of my thermostat between 1pm and 7pm on Summer weekdays.

 <table>
     <col> <colgroup span="3"></colgroup> <colgroup span ="1"></colgroup>